AlgorithmicResearchGroup/ML-Research-Agent-Tasks/README.md

-# AI Competition Benchmark
+# ML Research Benchmark

-This repository contains the tasks for AI Competition Benchmark, a benchmarkdesigned to evaluate the capabilities of AI agents in accelerating AI research and development.
-The benchmark consists of 9 competition-level tasks that span the spectrum of activities typically undertaken by AI researchers.
+This repository contains the tasks for ML Research Benchmark, a benchmarkdesigned to evaluate the capabilities of AI agents in accelerating ML research and development.
+The benchmark consists of 9 competition-level tasks that span the spectrum of activities typically undertaken by ML researchers.

 ## Introduction